One of the five paintings of Extermination of Evil portrays Sendan Kendatsuba, one of the eight guardians of Buddhist law, banishing evil.

 This question could also be construed as an epistemological one.
 Can we know goodness without badness?
 If we lived in a perfect world, could we imagine what an imperfect one would be like?
 I don’t see why not.
 If I’ve only known good beings, thoughts or behaviors, why couldn’t I conceive of their opposites?
 To say I couldn’t is to limit our imagination.
 So I why we could only know badness if there’s goodness.

 I think the prevalence of this idea, at least in Western culture, derives from Christian theodicy.
 The argument that badness is somehow necessary is often used by religious apologists as an excuse for, and a defense of, the existence of evil in a world created by an omnibenevolent god.
 But surely their omnipotent god could have created a world with only good.
-Of course the religious apologist will reply that there must be badness to build our souls, or help us appreciate good, or to let us exercise our free will, etc. But I don’t think that building our characters or the existence of free will—assuming the latter even exists—are worth the price of evil.
-So, I agree with the near unanimous view of philosophers that a theodicy, a full explanations of evil, isn’t possible and defenses of evil don’t work either.
+Of course, the religious apologist will reply that there must be badness to build our souls, or help us appreciate good, or to let us exercise our free will, etc. But I don’t think that building our characters or the existence of free will—assuming the latter even exists—are worth the price of evil.
+So, I agree with the near-unanimous view of philosophers that a theodicy, a full explanation of evil, isn’t possible and defenses of evil don’t work either.
 Moreover, I’d much prefer to live in a reality without evil.

 Now some claim that a world without badness is impossible?
 But why?
 I can imagine such a world, or that an omnipotent being could have made it.